 Choice of lenders

-If you want to take advantage of your good credit behavior, then borrow money from creditors who send borrower’s payment histories to the credit rating bureaus.
+If you want to take advantage of your good credit behavior, then borrow money from licensed moneylender or creditors like who send borrower’s payment histories to the credit rating bureaus.

 Since lenders and suppliers can check your company’s credit before associating with you, you should regularly check your credit history at all the major business credit rating agencies.
 It will help you rectify or update the latest details.